 Muscles benefit from the use as they are made up of the exact same building blocks provided by collagen.
 As we age, we tend to lose muscle tone; collagen can reverse this.

-It is a great supplementation to use to improve muscle tone in general, but it contains two vital amino acids for muscle strength and growth.
+It is a great supplementation for pre workout to use to improve muscle tone in general, but it contains two vital amino acids for muscle strength and growth.

 These are Arginine and Alanine.
 They are responsible for less lactic acid buildup and improved muscle growth.